Frasspot

 DANIEL CLARK / THE NEVADA INDEPENDENT

-California's cannabis industry is in the process of rebuilding trust with consumers following a recent pesticide scandal that has had a negative impact on the regulated industry.
+California's Cannabis Industry is in the process of rebuilding trust with consumers following a recent pesticide scandal that has had a negative impact on the regulated industry.

 Retailers like Catalyst Cannabis Co. in Long Beach have taken the initiative to conduct independent lab tests to identify and eliminate potentially contaminated products from their inventory.
 The Department of Cannabis Control (DCC), the state’s primary marijuana regulator, has come under scrutiny from various segments of the industry after a report from the Los Angeles Times and WeedWeek revealed the presence of pesticides in several regulated products.